msimonborg/lazy_record/README.md

 Whatever.where party_value: 12
 # => #<WhateverRelation [#<Whatever party_value: 12, sleepy_value: 12>
 ```
-You can also use hash syntax and block syntax with `.where`.
-Block syntax will yield each object in the collection to the block for evaluation.
+You can use hash syntax and block syntax with `.where`.
+Block syntax acts like `Enumerable#select` and will yield each object in the collection to the block for evaluation.
 ```ruby
 Whatever.where { |w| w.sleepy_value > 5 }
 # => #<WhateverRelation [#<Whatever party_value: 12, sleepy_value: 12>, #<Whatever id: 3, party_value: 4, sleepy_value: 11>]>